teusH/MySense/PyCom/README.MySense.md

 The file `Config.py` will give the default definitions.
 You will need to define the TTN keys (visit The Things Network website).
 All pins can be redefined.
 Default values are based on the PCB wiring board from Fontys GreenTechLab.
 Every define can be disabled as e.g. useGPS = False.

+### WLAN access point
+Default WLAN AP is WPA2 as defined by PyCom firmware ('lopy-HEXN','www.pycom.io').
+This can be redefined by W_SSID/W_PASS in the configuration file (default: MySense-HEXN','BehoudDeParel').
+In deepsleep mode the WiFi can be switched off by defining 'wifi' (True) in 'power' config dictionary.
+So with deepsleep pin enabled the wifi will be switched off.

 ### Scripts to test devices (sensors)

 MySense has provided several simple XYZ_test.py python scripts to test the sensor modules for needed libraries and check of wiring.